-Situated in the centre of Inverness, the relaxed capital of the Scottish Highlands, Scardroy Inverness offers luxury self-catering accommodation in a large 2-bedroom apartment.
+Situated in the centre of Inverness, the relaxed capital of the Scottish Highlands, Scardroy Inverness offers luxury self-catering accommodation in a large 2-bedroom apartment, close to the Inverness Castle.

 In Bell Tower, it is just 5 minutes walk from the city centre and 550 yards from Inverness Railway Station, which provides easy access for those travelling from the within the UK with frequent trains from Aberdeen, Edinburgh, Glasgow and further afield.